 Probably our quietest month.
 The first of the pea seed that we need to plant next month begins to arrive on farm.
 We use the down-time to hold industry meetings, discussing the results of trial work carried out by the Processor and Grower Research Organisation (PGRO) the previous year.
 It’s important to stay on top of developments in agricultural research that could help us farm better.

 Planting continues as we complete the fields around Grantham, Sleaford and Lincoln, before moving over to the highly fertile silt soils just north of Boston.
-We take the maximum and minimum temperatures every day.
-This allows us to calculate how quickly or slowly we can plant the peas.
-The high the temperature, the quicker we can plant.
+Every day we take the maximum and minimum temperatures of the fields – this allows us to know exactly when we can plant.
+The higher the temperature, the quicker the peas can be bedded in.

 We’re now planting the finest land, which will deliver the highest yields.
 These fields ripen quickly, but hopefully — thanks to the careful planning we did earlier in the year — the crops should be ready right at the point we harvest them.
 It’s also vital to keep monitoring the crops already planted, to check for pests and diseases that could affect quality and yield.

 Most of our attention is now focused on harvest, which usually starts in the last week of June (temperature and sunlight permitting).
 As part of our planning, we head to the processing plant to agree a loading schedule.
 The Pod Squad assembles for a training day, so we’re all tip top for when the madness starts.